jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 ```

-The above command will install all the necessary binaries to this folder `/usr/local/bin/llamafile` with the following terminal  <a name="bashooutput">output</a>.
+The above command will install all the necessary binaries to this folder `/usr/local/bin/llamafile` with the following terminal output.
 ```bash
 mkdir -p /usr/local/bin
 install o//llamafile/zipalign /usr/local/bin/zipalign